 Last few days the stock market is going down and my portfolio has gone down quite a bit.
 I have been checking out the real estate as an investment option that can help me with creating some cash-flow.
 I am window shopping on RoofStock for a while now.
 Roofstock is a portal where you can buy and sell rental properties.
 You should definitely check them out.
 You will get $500 credit, just for signing up with the link.
+But when I was renting apartment, I though and researched a lot about Renting Vs. Owning, and I will share my findings here.

 The other option where I have already invested money is Fundrise.
 I have invested mainly in debt instruments linked with real estate.
 Currently, I am awaiting the 3rd quarter dividend.
 You can get started with $500.